Shapes of surfaces that contain a great and a small circle through each point

 \section{Singular components via central projection}

-The central projection of a great 2-circled surface $X\subset\S^3$ of degree eight is a surface in $\P^3$ of degree four.
-We will show that the intersection of this quartic surface with the branching locus consist of four complex double lines.
-We then argue that the ramification locus $X\cap\E$ must be a union of two double left generators and two double right generators.
-This will allow us to recover the complete singular locus of $X$ by using the sectional delta invariant.
-Since the right Clifford translations leave the two double right generators in~$X$ invariant, we then obtain an essential ingredient for the proof of \COR{shape}, namely, \PRP{star}.
+The central projection of a great celestial surface $X\subset\S^3$ of degree eight is a surface in $\P^3$ of degree four.
+We show that the intersection of this quartic surface with the branching locus consist of four complex lines.
+We then argue that the ramification locus $X\cap\E$ must be a union of two left generators and two right generators.
+This allows us to recover in \Cref{prp:t} the complete singular locus of $X$ by using the sectional delta invariant.
+Since the right Clifford translations the two right generators in~$X$ invariant, we conclude in \Cref{prp:star} that $X(\R)$ is a pointwise Hamiltonian product of circles in~$S^3$.